Quantum Circuit Evolution on NISQ Devices: Introduction

 \section{Introduction}

-The current era of Noisy-Intermediate Scale Quantum Computing (NISQ) \cite{Preskill2018} promises to deliver first instances where quantum computers outperform classical ones on useful tasks.
-Indeed, in late 2019 such quantum supremacy was first obtained by the \emph{Sycamore} quantum processor \cite{Arute2019}.
+The current era of noisy-intermediate scale quantum computing (NISQ) \cite{Preskill2018} allows us to get in touch with a technology that, one day, might outperform classical digital computers on useful tasks.
+Quantum algorithms exist whose theoretical runtime guarantees supersede those of their classical counterparts \cite{Nielsen2010}.
 However, the noise inherent to NISQ machines prevents the application of well-known quantum algorithms with proven speedups.
-Oppositely, Variational Quantum Eigensolvers (VQE) \cite{McClean2016} are more robust and hence well suited to available hardware.
-In VQE one iteratively optimizes a set of parameters with respect to their performance in a given cost function.
-Applications include, among others, ground state approximation \cite{arute2020hartree, peruzzo2014variational}, simulation of imaginary-time evolution \cite{mcardle2019variational} and quantum machine learning \cite{farhi2018classification}.
+Oppositely, variational quantum eigensolvers (VQE) \cite{McClean2016} are more robust and hence well suited to the available hardware.
+In VQE, one iteratively optimizes a set of parameters with respect to their performance on a given cost function.
+Applications include, among others, ground state approximation \cite{arute2020hartree,peruzzo2014variational}, simulation of imaginary-time evolution \cite{mcardle2019variational} and quantum machine learning \cite{farhi2018classification}.
 However, NISQ devices still suffer from limitations such as low circuit depth caused by large error probabilities and short decoherence times.
 Moreover, the recently exposed problem of barren plateaus \cite{McClean2018} causes gradients of cost functions to become exceedingly small as the number of system qubits is increased.
-In turn, this diminishes some of VQE's potential for realistically sized problems \cite{kandala2017hardware}.
-To bypass such issues, evolutionary strategies have been proposed as an option to discover a set of rotation axes that more closely relates to the problem we are trying to optimize.
+In turn, this diminishes some of VQE's potential for problems of a practically relevant size \cite{kandala2017hardware}.
+To bypass such issues, we consider evolutionary strategies for learning the parameters of circuits, which removes the need for gradient computations and further allows us to estimate the circuit structure jointly with the parameters.